pinmissile/boomer_bot/README.md

 ```

 ## How to contribute to this awful project
 You, too, can contribute to this act of human indecency!
 Fork the project, clone the repo to your computer, make a branch, and do a pull request.
 If I don't respond in a reasonable time, feel free to ping me directly.

-_I want to add more responses!_
+*I want to add more responses!*

 Check out one of the .jsons in the main directory: `christmas.json`, `evil_messages.json`, `rants.json`, `tell_something.json`, `uwu_toggle.json`.

 Add another response in the array, and make sure you [validate your json](https://jsonlint.com/) before you push your improvements.
 Invalid jsons are almost as bad as Boomer Bot.

-_I want to add more functions!_
+*I want to add more functions!*

 Cool, just make a branch, do your magic and submit a pull request.

-_I don't know how to code, though._
+*I don't know how to code, though.*

 There's a lot of neat guides out there, if you found your way here, you know how to google.
-Boomer bot isn't rocket science.
+Boomer bot isn't rocket surgery.
 You'll figure it out, skipper.

-_Yeah, but I want you to do it for me._
+*Yeah, but I want you to do it for me.*

 Submit your requests to bill.gates@microsoft.com.

 ## How to debug